opticsfoundry/OpticsFoundry_Control_AQuRA/README.md

 &nbsp;

-The main configuration files are_
+The main configuration files are:
 ControlParam_ParamList.txt_
 _ControlParam_SystemParamList.txt_
 _ControlParam_UniMessList.dat_
 _ControlParam_UtilityDialog.txt_

 and are typically contained in the folder